olohmann/azure-hands-on-labs/labs/04_containers_on_azure/containers_on_azure.md

     ```bash
     ssh Carsten@cadullcontlablin.westeurope.cloudapp.azure.com
     ```
+    (Pasting into the cloud shell will likely require using the browser's context menu.
+Thus, if it does not work, try a right click into the console with your mouse)

     You will be asked whether to accept this new host (enter **yes**) and for the password (enter the password provided by your instructor).

     After this login succeeds, we have a bash shell running right in the Linux VM, in which we will work with Docker.